History of Yemen: Advent of Islam and the three Dynasties

 Muhammad ibn Ziyad founded the Ziyadid dynasty in Tihama around 818; the state stretched from Haly (In present-day Saudi Arabia) to Aden.
 They nominally recognized the Abbasid Caliphate but were in fact ruling independently from their capital in Zabid.
 The history of this dynasty is obscure; they never exercised control over the highlands and Hadramawt, and did not control more than a coastal strip of the Yemen (Tihama) bordering the Red Sea.
 A Himyarite clan called the Yufirids established their rule over the highlands from Saada to Taiz, while Hadramawt was an Ibadi stronghold and rejected all allegiance to the Abbasids in Baghdad.
 By virtue of its location, the Ziyadid dynasty of Zabid developed a special relationship with Abyssinia.
 The chief of the Dahlak islands exported slaves as well as amber and leopard hides to the then ruler of Yemen.

 The first Zaidi imam, Yahya ibn al-Husayn, arrived to Yemen in 893.
 He was the founder of the Zaidi imamate in 897.
 He was a religious cleric and judge who was invited to come to Saada from Medina to arbitrate tribal disputes.
 Imam Yahya persuaded local tribesmen to follow his teachings.
 The sect slowly spread across the highlands, as the tribes of Hashid and Bakil, later known as the twin wings of the imamate, accepted his authority.
-Yahya established his influence in Saada and Najran; he also tried to capture Sana'a from the Yufirids in 901, but he failed miserably.
-In 904, the newly established Isma'ili followers invaded Sana'a.
-The Yufirid emir As'ad ibn Ibrahim retreated to Al-Jawf, and between 904 and 913, Sana'a was conquered no less than 20 times by Isma'ilis and Yufirids.
-As'ad ibn Ibrahim regained Sana'a in 915.
-The country was in turmoil as Sana'a became a battlefield for the three dynasties as well as independent tribes.
+Yahya established his influence in Saada and Najran; he also tried to capture Sanaa from the Yufirids in 901, but he failed miserably.
+In 904, the newly established Isma'ili followers invaded Sanaa.
+The Yufirid emir As'ad ibn Ibrahim retreated to Al-Jawf, and between 904 and 913, Sanaa was conquered no less than 20 times by Isma'ilis and Yufirids.
+As'ad ibn Ibrahim regained Sanaa in 915.
+The country was in turmoil as Sanaa became a battlefield for the three dynasties as well as independent tribes.

 The Yufirid emir Abdullah ibn Qahtan attacked and burned Zabid in 989, severely weakening the Ziyadid dynasty.
 The Ziyadid monarchs lost effective power after 989, or even earlier than that.
 Meanwhile, a succession of slaves held power in Zabid and continued to govern in the name of their masters eventually establishing their own dynasty around 1022 or 1050 according to different sources.
 Although they were recognized by the Abbasid Caliphate in Baghdad, they ruled no more than Zabid and four districts to its north.
 The rise of the Ismaili Shia Sulayhid dynasty in the Yemeni highlands reduced their history to a series of intrigues.